tagyoureit/nodejs-poolController/README.md

 1. `visible` - This panel will be shown and expanded
 1. `collapse` - This panel will be shown and collapsed
 1. `hidden` - This panel will not be shown

 ***

+## InfluxDB

+["InfluxDB"](https://github.com/influxdata/influxdb) is an open-source time series database that make storage of all pool data extremely easy.
+Much thanks to ["@johnny2678"](https://github.com/johnny2678) for pointing me in this direction!

+Direct Install
+1. Follow install instructions from ["Influx install instructions"](https://docs.influxdata.com/influxdb/v1.2/introduction/installation/)
+1. Create database `pool` or whatever you choose that matches your `config.json` file settings.

+Docker Instructions
+1. Install Docker with a single command on RasPi3 - `curl -sSL https://get.docker.com | sh` ["from"](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/)
+1. ...
+1. ...
+1. More to come...

+***